godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

 a bottom side.
 They also allow the user to resize the left and right areas using an interactive bar.
 On the other hand, ``HBoxContainer`` just splits itself into as many columns as it has children.
-Although you can deactivate the split container's resize behavior, I recommend to favor box containers.
+Although you can deactivate the split container's resize behavior, it's recommended to favor box containers.

 Select the ``MarginContainer`` and add an ``HBoxContainer``.
 Then, we